 Turkey is very similar in that sense.
 Turks drive cars very fast and often aggressively.
 Many times they also don’t care about the red light or a crosswalk.
 Here, you can go with the only one style of road crossing which is a “kamikaze-style”.
 The point here is that you need to walk super fast across the street in a few centimeters from passing cars.
 Crosswalks, traffic lights… What’s that?
 No, Turks haven’t heard about those.

-But if being serious, you really need to be careful.
+Seriously, you need to be careful when being on the road, no matter if you are driving in Turkey or crossing a road as a pedestrian.
 We learned from the first days here that before crossing a road even on a green light we have to look to the right and left a few times.

 If crossing somewhere with slower traffic, walk at an even pace, head in a straight line, and look at the incoming traffic.
 It will either flow around you or stop when seeing you crossing.
 If you are just standing and waiting for someone to yield, you may never cross that road.

 Turkish Tea is a National Drink That People Drink All the Time & You Have to Try It Too

 In Turkey, it is impossible to imagine a day without a glass of tea.
 Or it is better to say not a glass of tea but a good teapot.
 Because usually even dubious tea fans drink tea here three or four times a day at least.

 Moreover, it is customary to drink tea not after a meal but during, or just have it like a can of soda or a cup of coffee throughout the day.
 Tea is everywhere and you can have it literally at any time.
 Even in parks and near the sea, there is always someone walking around with a thermos and selling tea in paper cups to passersby.